-When golfers begin learning the rotary swing, the most common miss is one that starts left and tends to go further left.
+When golfers begin learning the rotary swing, the most common miss is one that starts left and tends to go further left — a pattern that can quickly become a stubborn habit if the root cause is not addressed.

 This, in turn, makes them more difficult to control through impact.
 In order for the body to maintain control of the club, the lead arm must remain connected to the chest through impact.
 But when the body stops its rotation, the arms will be flung past due to centrifugal force.

 This causes the arms to outrace the body and the club face to close prematurely.
 It is critical for the body in the one plane swing to always be rotating and it should never stop until the ball is long gone.
-This allows the body to remain in control of the club longer and avoid the arms whipping out too early.
+This allows the body to remain in control of the club longer and avoid the arms whipping out too early — a key principle reinforced by the AI swing analyzer when diagnosing early release patterns.

 However, it is important to note that the arms WILL release away from the body shortly after impact.
 It is critical to ALLOW the arms to release for maximum speed and power.
 This will happen in perfect time naturally if the arms remain passive.

 The other common cause for misses to the left is when the arms try and dominate the swing.
-This fault often goes hand and hand with the first one, but not always.
+This fault often goes hand in hand with the first one, but not always.

-If a golfer has good rotation to the left, but then activates his arms too early by trying to apply clubhead speed with the arms, the arms will often be thrown over the top of the swing plane causing the ball to be pulled to the left.
+If a golfer has good rotation to the lead side, but then activates the arms too early by trying to apply clubhead speed with the arms, the arms will often be thrown of the causing the ball to be pulled to the left.

 It is critical for the arms to stay more passive in the early stages of the downswing so that the slower moving body can be in control of the golf club.
-The arms will release naturally at the right time in the swing with no conscious effort on the golfers part if they stay more passive.
+The arms will release naturally at the right time in the swing with no conscious effort on the golfer's part if they stay more passive.
+Developing this feel consistently is exactly what the GOAT Drill system is designed to train.

 Notice in the photo above that Chuck Quinton has rotated his body aggressively through the shot and is "swinging left" but the ball has come out perfectly straight and on line with the target.
 This is the ideal feeling of the Rotary Swing.